Original Synthesis — 5 Subspecies · World Bee Day

 This kind of loss is invisible at the apiary level: the colonies are healthy, the honey flows, the beekeeper is satisfied.
 But the local subspecies — adapted over millennia to local floral sources, climate, and pathogen pressure — is being diluted at population scale.
 Across most of Europe and the Middle East, this dilution is now nearly complete.
 Native subspecies survive primarily where some external factor blocked imports for decades.

-Four cases stand out.
+Five cases stand out.
 Three are accidents of history.
-One is the result of deliberate policy.
+Two are the result of deliberate policy — one through association-level coordination reinforced by island geography, one through national statute.
 Read together they suggest that the genetic-erosion process is reversible — but only when something stops the imports.

 CountrySubspeciesMechanismDurationRange

-🇲🇹MaltaA.m. ruttneriDeliberate policyActive program since 1990s; subspecies formally described 1997Endemic to Malta — 316 km² total range, smallest of any A. mellifera subspecies
+🇲🇹MaltaA.m. ruttneriDeliberate — association policyActive program since 1990s; subspecies formally described 1997Endemic to Malta — 316 km² total range, smallest of any A. mellifera subspecies

 🇦🇱AlbaniaA.m. macedonicaPolitical isolation47 years of total isolation; ongoing post-1991 dilution pressureAlbania, North Macedonia, northern Greece, Kosovo, parts of Serbia and Bulgaria